Animation / The Mystery of the Third Planet

 - The Eeyore: Captain Zelyony, who has since became a quintessential pessimist in Russian SF.

 - Mistook the Dominant Lifeform: Happens to Professor Selesnyov on an interstellar market.
-He approaches a humanoid alien to ask him how much the bird he is asking costs... only for the bird to state that she is the one selling him.
+He approaches a humanoid shape made of floating orbs to ask him how much the bird he is asking costs... only for the bird to state that she is the one selling him.

 - Pint-Sized Kid: Alisa.
 Either she's too short for her 8, or both Zelyony and Professor are as tall as NBA players.